 JNU protest: Dialogue cannot be initiated through coercion

-New Delhi, Nov 16: JNU Vice Chancellor M Jagadesh Kumar urged the varsity's agitating students to call off their protests, saying dialogue cannot be dictated through "coercion and illegal methods".
+New Delhi, Nov 16: JNU Vice-Chancellor M Jagadesh Kumar urged the varsity's agitating students to call off their protests, saying dialogue cannot be dictated through "coercion and illegal methods".

-The JNU Students' Union (JNUSU) said instead of initiating a dialogue, the administration has began to issue "thinly veiled threats" to the teachers and students.
+The JNU Students' Union (JNUSU) said instead of initiating a dialogue, the administration has begun to issue "thinly veiled threats" to the teachers and students.

 In the evening, the students' union burnt the circular issued by the administration announcing the "partial rollback" of the hostel fee hike.